pat-alt/pat-alt.github.io/content/talks/posts/2023-juliacon-eindhoven/proposal.md

 ### 👥 Who is this talk for?

-This talk should be useful for anyone interested in either Trustworthy AI or parallel computing or both.
+This talk should be useful for anyone interested in either trustworthy AI or parallel computing or both.
 We are no experts in parallel computing so the level of this talk should also be appropriate for beginners.

 ## Notes